Linux notes

 - The font files would be contained in every single epub.
 Some are quite large and add up to a lot of disk space if thousands of books are kept on the reader.

-- Have to manually edit each epub to embed font files, extra @font-face css and make some changes to the epub's .opf file.
+- Have to manually edit each epub to embed font files, extra @font-face css and make some changes to the epub's .opf file. - Font files are copied to the reader, @font-face css is placed in a specially-named .css file on the reader.

 This requires the firmware on the reader to be slightly modified to recognise the .css filename containing the @font-faces.
 This is because Adobe has seen fit to hide its default css file deep inside the firmware where users can't get at it.